exxonvaldez/sfds-demo/README.md

 - `-webkit-font-smoothing: antialiased;`
 - `-moz-osx-font-smoothing: grayscale;`

-Understanding the css, design, and color schemes for the sf.gov home page and department page well enough to realize that these templates are not a flexible enough design to reuse here.
-Then looking for and switching to a more suitable type of page, in this case, an information page.
+Understanding the css, design, and color schemes for the sf.gov home page, department page well enough to realize that these templates are not a flexible enough design to reuse here.
+Then looking for and switching to a more suitable type of page, in this case, an information page, after detouring through the transaction page.

 Picking just the needed css rules (so many!) and html structure from sf.gov to create an alpha banner, a hero banner, and some subheadings and paragraphs.